SimplyEdit/simplyflow/README.md

 # Introduction

-SimplyFlow is a collection of components intenden to be used with SimplyView[https://github.com/simplyedit/simplyview/] , but they can also be used standalone.
+SimplyFlow is a collection of components intended to be used with SimplyView[https://github.com/simplyedit/simplyview/] , but they can also be used standalone.
 SimplyFlow is experimental and, once vetted will be integrated into SimplyView.